 Come enjoy the peace and comfort of this beautiful, custom built Alaskan log home.
 Located on the Kenai Peninsula minutes from the unique town of Seward Alaska and Resurrection Bay.
 This two-level lodge offers over 2100 sq. ft of living space, 3 bedrooms, 2 full baths and can accommodate up to 10 people!

 Bell in the Woods is a luxury B&B filled with unique and special touches, from luxurious linens to featured Alaskan artwork.
-Owners Nick & Brooke are all-things Alaskan enthusiasts and take great pride in providing outstanding hospitality & warmth.
-Brook’s robust & delicious breakfasts will have you wishing you could stay all summer long!
+Owners Darrell and Chrissie are all-things Alaskan enthusiasts and take great pride in providing outstanding hospitality & warmth.
+Their robust & delicious breakfasts will have you wishing you could stay all summer long!

 Although we’re a bit biased and think that kayaking is the best way to view the glaciers, whales, and magical wilderness of the area – we know that it’s not for everyone.
 Another fantastic option is to take a boat tour of the area.
 There are many options – from short trips in Resurrection Bay, glacier tours out to Aialik and Northwestern fjords, and dinner cruises.
 We can book boat tours for you with Kenai Fjords Tours for a 10% discount!
 Check out their link below, and then give us a shout to let us know which tour you’d like to do.
 It’s as easy as that!